manasvi1725/skin-cancer/README.md

 The model achieves significant accuracy in identifying different types of skin lesions.
 For detailed results and analysis, refer to the notebook.

 Contribution
 Feel free to contribute to this project by submitting pull requests.
-Follow the steps below to contribute:

-License
-This project is licensed under the MIT License.